timo-reymann/intellij-mjml-support/docs/adr/002-MJML-Preview.md

 ## Decision Outcome

-Chosen option: "Bundle preview script with Webpack and use integrated WebView", because the other solutions havent been working.
+Chosen option: "Bundle script and dependencies with the plugin and execute it with node.js ", because the other solutions havent been working.

 ## Pros and Cons of the Options <!-- optional -->